 “And there was war in heaven, Michael and his angels waging war with the dragon.
 The dragon and his angels waged war, and they were not strong enough, and there was no longer a place found for them in heaven… ” (The Apocalypse or Book of Revelation, 12.7)

-However, the Islamic and Christian interpretations of Lucifer’s downfall do not contradict one another.
+The Islamic and Christian interpretations of Lucifer’s downfall do not contradict one another, which should be noted.
 One does not rebel against God.
 Lucifer, the defeated archangel became Satan, and he and his troops were sent to hell: inferno.
 Inferno is the title of the first book of Dante‘s (C. 1265 – 1321), Divine Comedy, Lucifer’s story parallels the fall of man and is also told in John Milton‘s (9 December 1608 – 8 November 1674) Paradise Lost.

 These two books are monumental literary works and both have been illustrated by French engraver Gustave Doré (6 January 1832 – 23 January 1883) who portrayed Lucifer not as a dragon, evil incarnate, but as a human being with wings resembling those of a bat (la chauve-souris or, literally, the bald mouse).